-- 1. Scholarship should be in a UK institution for higher education - 2.
-Study should in one of the five themes of Newton-Mosharafa (water management, food production, renewable energy, healthcare and cultural heritage) - 3.
-Applicant must be a lecturer or a research assistant who got his Master's Degree or a teacher assistant or research assistant in one of the bodies listed in the Missions' plan who has been appointed for no less than two years (in case of teacher assistant who hasn't been appointed in his position , he can submit what proves his appointment in this position before his travel , in case he was not appointed he will be excluded). - Applicant's age should not exceed 30 years by the date of the Call for Application.
-(In some exceptional circumstances, an extension of a maximum of two years beyond the limit of 30 might be granted (Contact the Missions sector for more details). - 5.
+4. Applicant's age should not exceed 30 years by the date of the Call for Application.

+(In some exceptional circumstances, an extension of a maximum of two years beyond the limit of 30 might be granted (Contact the Missions sector for more details).

+- 5. Applicants should have obtained a master's degree in the Mission's discipline. - 6.
+General Estimate of the Applicant's first-level university degree should be "Very Good", at least. - 7.
 If the applicant has already registered for the PhD degree it is preferable that registration should not be exceeding one year by the date of the Call for Application.
-And if the applicant didn't register for PhD, the date of receiving his Master's degree date shouldn't exceed two years. - 6.
-General Estimate of the Applicant's first-level university degree should be "Very Good", at least. - 7.
+And if the applicant didn't register for PhD, the date of receiving his Master's degree date shouldn't exceed two years. - 8.
 Applicant should have obtained an IELTS score of 6 as a requirement for applying.
-Higher levels of Language proficiency required by the foreign university shall be observed.
-See below page 11 for more details. - 8.
-Applicant should have finished his military service or exempted. - 9.
+Higher levels of language proficiency required by the potential host university shall take precedent (presuming they are at least a minimum of IELTS score of 6).
+See below page 12 for more details. - 9.
+Applicant should have finished his military service or exempted. - 10.
 Applicant shouldn't have received a scholarship or grant to have the PhD before.
-In case the applicant has applied for a scholarship and his/her application was not decided on by the date of the Call for Application, the applicant should be dispatched to the scholarship in case his/her application is accepted and should submit a waiver of the mission .

-- 10. The Data Form should be approved by the home institution. - 11.
-Applicants should have obtained a master's degree in the Mission's discipline.
+In case the applicant has applied for a scholarship and his/her application was not decided on by the date of the Call for Application, the applicant should be dispatched to the scholarship in case his/her application is accepted and should submit a waiver of the mission. - 11.
+The Data Form should be approved by the home institution (approved and stamped from Faculty and university) .